Self-Care Ideas For Anxious People

 Photo by Any Lane on Pexels.com

 Nothing quite helps me relax at the end of a stressful day like my favorite food, either meal, dessert, or snack.
-For me, there is nothing quite like a generous serving of ice cream (anything not overpoweringly sweet) into a bowl and digging in so fast that I get brain-freeze.
+For me, there is nothing quite like a generous serving of ice cream (anything not overpoweringly sweet) into a bowl and digging in so fast that I get brain freeze.
+Like with the book suggestion, making instead of purchasing your favorite food can give you a sense of accomplishment and productivity.
+Maybe making food is better because you get to enjoy the fruits of your labor!
+If you are burnt out and exhausted, however

-Of course, make sure that you still eat a complete, nutritious meal before engaging in this favorite dessert or treat, as treating yourself does not mean neglecting your daily health.
-So STILL EAT 3 FULL MEALS A DAY!!!
+Of course, ensure you still eat a complete, nutritious meal before engaging in this favorite dessert or treat, as treating yourself does not mean neglecting your daily health.
+So, STILL, EAT 3 FULL MEALS A DAY!!!
 I struggle with this personally, but that is a discussion for another post; stay tuned for that one.

 Photo by Sam Lion on Pexels.com

-We all have that movie or series that we hold very near and dear to our hearts.
+We all have that movie or series that we hold dearly in our hearts.
 They give us a mood boost when we are sad and make us remember the happiest times of our past and childhood.
-My personal favorite childhood movie is an obscure Disney musical from the 1950s called The Happiest Millionaire and I watch this film at least once every six months.
-It brings back the memories of late nights on family road trips, watching the film on our red minivan’s DVD player attached to the ceiling of the car, on the verge of falling asleep but wanting to stay awake until we arrived at the condo.
+My favorite childhood movie is an obscure Disney musical from the 1950s called The Happiest Millionaire, and I watch this film at least once every six months.
+It brings back the memories of late nights on family road trips, watching the movie on our red minivan’s DVD player attached to the ceiling of the car, on the verge of falling asleep but wanting to stay awake until we arrived at the condo.

 Most everyone has a movie or show like this, something that transports them to their happy place.
-Yet, sometimes we dismiss the urge to watch again, saying, “I was only a kid when I enjoyed that!” or secretly scared that it will make you sad you are not a child anymore.
+Yet sometimes, we dismiss the urge to watch it again, saying, “I was only a kid when I enjoyed that!” or secretly scared that it will make us sad we are not children anymore.

-It might make you a bit sad.
-But also happy that you got to have that sort of young wonder.
-And it will make you realize that despite how stressed and anxious you might be right now, life always finds a way of working out by the grace of God and the knowledge that failure and success can bring.
+It might make you a bit sad, but also happy that you got to have that sort of young wonder.
+It will make you realize that despite how stressed and anxious you might be right now, life always finds a way to work out by the grace of God and the knowledge that failure and success can bring.

 I hope you enjoyed this list of ideas for self-care!
 I know that money is tight for a lot of us, so I hope the fact that these low-cost self-care ideas inspired you to give yourself a little love, because I know you deserve some.